 Why It Matters

 Hunger can be hard to recognize, but it is all around us.
 Hundreds of thousands of people in San Diego County face food insecurity.
-According to Feeding America’s Map the Meal Gap 2023 research, nearly 300,000 people living in San Diego County are food insecure.
+According to Feeding America’s Map the Meal Gap 2024 research, more than 350,000 people living in San Diego County are food insecure.
 Essentially, someone who is food insecure does not consistently have enough food to lead a healthy life.
 The effects of food insecurity ripple throughout people’s lives, causing high levels of stress and chronic health issues.

 By breaking the cycle of food insecurity, we can help our community thrive.